Exile

 “If you’re really in there, you’ll figure out a way to come back to us.”

-“And then I can really yell at you for all of this,” she says with a teary smile.
+“Then I can really yell at you for all of this,” she adds with a teary smile.

 “What do I care what the guilds think of you!”

-“Balshown,” I say, “is it all right if we fly by the watchtower on the way to Tshuan.”
+“Balshown,” I tell him, “we’ll fly near the Watchtower on our way to Tshuan.”

 “I want to see the tower again before I go.”